ahaffg/awdioaber/README.md

 I've also seen tools like Magnify JS utilised on other students sites, and thought that would be good to implement also.
 If this were to be developed into a viable site. it would be vital to find a way on displaying multiple views of a product.
 There are many great tools available that offer buyers a means of seeing the product in a non-static way before buying, from 360 views, to videos and I feel it would be really beneficial to explore those.

-In addition to this, at the last minute I realised that I really should have found a way to easyily close the expanded image (created when the image on the product detail view is clicked upon) and return to the product detail view.
+In addition to this, at the last minute I realised that I really should have found a way to easily close the expanded image (created when the image on the product detail view is clicked upon) and return to the product detail view.
 But alas, time and hayfever won in the end.

+Following feedback from the first assesment I would also look to take on board comments on the quality of my Commits.
+Unfortunately I don't recall having the quality of my git comments raised and I now understant that there are standars and conventions to this.
+Going forward, I will absoloutly take better care to provide more verbose and accurate commit comments, as I fully understand that when working in a collaberative manner (as well as for my own memory) descriptive comments are essential for tracking progress and recording steps taken in development.

 As ever I would also like to be able to offer a bilingual site in the future.